MTES-MCT/monitorfish/datascience/docs/source/risk-factor.rst

 Taking into account control results of the last 5 years, the last 10 control results are assigned :

-* a **score** equal to -1 if the control did not reveal any fishing non-compliance, and equal to 10
+* a **score** equal to -1 if the control did not reveal any fishing non-compliance, and equal to 10 times the number of fishing violations committed if there were any
-* a **coefficient** equal to 1 for the last control,----- 0.9 for the second-to-last control, ...
+* a **coefficient** equal to 1 for the last control, 0.9 for the second-to-last control, ...

 An **infraction score** is then computed as follows :